corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node/setup/corda-configuration-fields.md

   * `trustStorePassword`
     * The password for TLS TrustStore.
     * *Default:* not defined
 * `messagingServerConnectionConfiguration`
   * Mode used when setting up the Artemis client.
 Supported modes are: DEFAULT (5 initial connect attempts, 5 reconnect attempts in case of failure, starting retry interval of 5 seconds with an exponential back-off multiplier of 1.5 for up to 3 minutes retry interval),
   * FAIL_FAST (no initial attempts, no reconnect attempts), CONTINUOUS_RETRY (infinite initial and reconnect attempts, starting retry interval of 5 seconds with an exponential back-of multiplier of 1.5 up for up to 5 minutes retry interval).
   * *Default:* DEFAULT
 * `messagingServerBackupAddresses`
   * List of Artemis Server back-up addresses.
 If any back-ups are specified, the client will be configured to automatically failover to the first server it can connect to.
   * *Default:* empty list
 * `artemisCryptoServiceConfig`
   * This is an optional crypto service configuration which will be used for HSM TLS signing when interacting with the Artemis message server.
-    * This option only makes sense when running a standalone Artemis messaging server to connect to the Bridge.
-    * If this option is missing, the local file system will be used to store private keys inside `JKS` key stores.
+  * This option only makes sense when `messagingServerSslConfiguration` is specified: either to connect to a standalone Artemis messaging server, or when external Bridge is configured.
+If this option is missing, the local file system will be used to store private keys inside JKS key stores, as defined by `messagingServerSslConfiguration`.
   * `cryptoServiceName`
     * The name of HSM provider to be used.
 E.g.: `UTIMACO`, `GEMALTO_LUNA`, etc.
   * `cryptoServiceConf`
     * Absolute path to HSM provider specific configuration which will contain everything necessary to establish connection with HSM.
     * *Default:* Not present so local file system is used.
 * `attachmentClassLoaderCacheSize`
   * This field can be used to configure the attachments class loader cache size - this is the number of attachments per cache.
 This cache caches the class loaders used to store the transaction attachments.
   * *Default:* The default value is `256` attachments per cache.